SAAJEVES/alx-system_engineering-devops/0x01-shell_permissions/README.md

 This is a short explanation on each script for what they do
 1) 0-iam_betty changes the current user to betty
+2) 1-whoami prints the username of the current user